laristra/flecsi/src/state/state.md

 # State Model

-From the user's point of view, the \flexi{} state model is extremely easy to use.
+From the user's point of view, the \flecsi{} state model is extremely easy to use.
 Users can register state of any normal C++ type.
 This includes P.O.D. (plain-old-data) types and user-defined types.